-3.1.1 Racial injustice in North Carolina and the Greensboro massacre
+Racial Injustice in North Carolina and the Greensboro Massacre

 Preceding the conflict in Greensboro, North Carolina, is a long history of racial injustice and inequality.
-Following the war, North Carolina, a former slave state, had one of the largest chapters of the KKK in the US and eventually a large number of American Nazi Party (ANP) members.
-Ezell Blair Jr, David Richmond, Franklin McCain and Joseph McNeil, influenced by the nonviolent techniques used in India and the Freedom Riders, staged a sit-in in a segregated Woolworths in Greensboro on 1 February 1960.
-The Greensboro Four stayed at the Woolworths until it closed, returning the next day with more students, and by the fifth day, more than 500 students joined.
+A former slave state, following the war North Carolina, had one of the largest chapters of the KKK in the US and eventually a large number of American Nazi Party (ANP) members (Cunningham, 2008).
+Ezell Blair Jr, David Richmond, Franklin McCain, and Joseph McNeil, influenced by the nonviolent techniques used in India and the Freedom Riders, staged a sit-in in a segregated Woolworth's in Greensboro on February 1, 1960.
+The Greensboro Four stayed at the Woolworth's until it closed, returning the next day with more students, and by the 5th, more than 500 students joined.
 The sit-ins quickly garnered national attention and spread across the US, and by the summer of 1960, many states desegregated dining.